Types of tobacco: White Burley

+Strains

 Wild tobacco

 Wild tobacco is native to the southwestern United States, Mexico, and parts of South America.
 Its botanical name is Nicotiana rustica.
-In Australia Nicotiana benthamiana and Nicotiana gossei are two of several indigenous tobaccos still used in some areas.
+In Australia, Nicotiana benthamiana and Nicotiana gossei are two of several indigenous tobaccos still used in some areas.
 Nicotiana rustica is the most potent strain of tobacco known.
 It is commonly used for tobacco dust or pesticides.

 Y1

 Y1 is a strain of tobacco that was cross-bred by Brown & Williamson to obtain an unusually high nicotine content.
 It became controversial in the 1990s when the United States Food and Drug Administration (FDA) used it as evidence that tobacco companies were intentionally manipulating the nicotine content of cigarettes.

 Y1 was developed by tobacco plant researcher James Chaplin, working under Dr. Jeffrey Wigand for Brown & Williamson (then a subsidiary of British American Tobacco) in the late 1970s.
 Chaplin, a director of the USDA Research Laboratory at Oxford, North Carolina, had described the need for a higher nicotine tobacco plant in the trade publication World Tobacco in 1977, and had bred a number of high-nicotine strains based on a hybrid of Nicotiana tabacum and Nicotiana rustica, but they were weak and would blow over in a strong wind.
 Only two grew to maturity; Y2, which "turned black in the drying barn and smelled like old socks," and Y1, which was a success.

 B&W brought the plants to California company DNA Plant Technology for additional modification, including making the plants male-sterile, a procedure that prevents competitors from reproducing the strain from seeds.
 DNA Plant Technology then smuggled the seeds to a B&W subsidiary in Brazil.